Syllabus

 Learning Objectives

-LEARNING OUTCOMES: The aim of this course is to acquaint students with the basics of R, MATLAB and Stata, and their usage in applied economics, and the basics of Python, for webscraping tasks.
+LEARNING OUTCOMES: The aim of this course is to acquaint students with the basics of R, MATLAB, Stata and Python and their usage in applied economics.

 KNOWLEDGE AND UNDERSTANDING: the final goal is to gain knowledge of the analytical tools to understand the most common micro and macro-econometric models, even in a research context.